awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/passing-through-scte-35-markers.md

    A PID, or packet identifier, is an identifier for a set of data in an MPEG\-2 transport stream container\.
 PIDs are used by downstream systems and players to locate specific information in the container\.

 1. If your output is in an **Apple HLS**, optionally set up the job to include ad markers in the manifest\.
-For more information, see [](including-scte-35-information-in-your-hls-manifest.md)\.
+For more information, see [Including SCTE\-35 Information in Your HLS Manifest](including-scte-35-information-in-your-hls-manifest.md)\.